victorhgo/6.0002-Introduction-to-Computational-Thinking-and-Data-Science/Lecture 2.md

     - Approach: DP with optimal substructure.

-11. Subset Sum / Partition Problem

-    - Given a set of integers,

-    - Decide if it can be partitioned into two subsets with equal sum.

-    - Approach: DP with boolean states.

-12. Fibonacci Numbers with Memoization
+5. Fibonacci Numbers with Memoization - Completed on 03th September 2025

     - Classic example of overlapping subproblems.